 Around Florida, relative sea level has been rising at a slow but constant rate, about an inch or less per decade (Maul and Martin 1993; FOCC 2009).
 The historic (1947-2009) sea level rise in southwest Florida measured at St. Petersburg is 2.3 mm/yr (Walton 2007, FOCC 2009).
-Figure 18 provides further evidence specific to southwest Florida, measured at Key West, that sea level has been rising at an estimated rate of 3 mm/yr (Maul and Martin 1993; Savarese et al. 2002).
+Figure 16 provides further evidence specific to southwest Florida, measured at Key West, that sea level has been rising at an estimated rate of 3 mm/yr (Maul and Martin 1993; Savarese et al. 2002).

 Since 1933, the Permanent Service for Mean Sea Level (PSMSL) has been responsible for the collection, publication, analysis and interpretation of sea level data from the global network of tide gauges.
 It is based in Liverpool at the Proudman Oceanographic Laboratory (POL) which is a component of the UK Natural Environment Research Council (NERC).
-The PSMSL is a member of the Federation of Astronomical and Geophysical Data Analysis Services (FAGS) established by the International Council for Science (ICSU).
-It is supported by FAGS, the Intergovernmental Oceanographic Commission (IOC) and NERC.

-As of December 2006, the database of the PSMSL contained over 55,000 station-years of monthly and annual mean values of sea level from almost 2,000 tide gauge stations around the world received from almost 200 national authorities.
+As of December 2006, the database of the PSMSL contained over 55,000 station-years of monthly and annual mean values of sea level from almost 2,000 tide gauge stations around the world, received from almost 200 national authorities.
 On average, approximately 2,000 station-years of data are entered into the database each year (Woodworth and Player, R. 2003).
 Local sea level information from PSMSL is found below.